bearagones/two-player-tank-game/README.md

 ## resources Folder Purpose
 resources folder is to be used to store the resources for your project only.
 This includes images, sounds, map text files, etc.

-`The src and resources folders can be deleted if you want a different file structure`

 ## jar Folder Purpose
 The jar folder is to be used to store the built jar of your term-project.